How to Create an Employee Benefits Communication Strategy for Short Attention Spans

 Why do employees have short attention spans when it comes to their benefits?

 The data says your workforce already experiences time-related challenges.
-For this reason alone, we recommend that you take a two-pronged approach for your employee benefits communication strategy:
+For this reason alone, we recommend you take a two-pronged approach for your employee benefits communication strategy.

 Keep things short, but always provide an option to access further details.
 Some people need and want more information.
 You can help meet their needs by linking out to expanded content, providing printed guides, or hosting presentations.